rUmI-nUI/rUmI-nUI.github.io/chapters/3: Numbers.md

 * Ex.
 2: 5/ 875 -> Ô ak, íbînênk íb íbênânkô yk.

-<ins> Notation #2: X/Y -> X-öm Y-z </ins>
+<ins> Notation #2: X/Y -> X-öm Y-(ö)z </ins>
 This notation can only be used if Y is a single-word number - that is, 1-99 or an integer multiple of a power of 10.
-On its own, the construction "Y-z" is equivalent to "<number>-th" in English.
+On its own, the construction "Y-(ö)z" is equivalent to "<number>-th" in English.
 * Ex.
 1: 1/5 -> Â-öm ôz *gaf* ôz
 * Ex.
 2: Half -> Êz
 * Ex.
 3: 7/95 -> Íbê-öm íbûnânkôz
 * Ex.
 4: A fifty forth -> Ônânkûz
+* Ex.
+5: 1/0 -> Ânköz